wp-plugins/5mincom-video-suggestions/readme.txt

 The two buttons below the Search field, on the right, allow you to change the view of the Search Results screen.
 The first button changes it to a Large Thumbnail view.
 The second button changes it to a Details view.

-= Where can I learn more about a video before I decide if it belongs in my video group (Selection list)? = There are two ways to get information about a video:
+= Where can I learn more about a video before I decide if it belongs in my video group (Selection list)? =
 * Mouseover the thumbnail to display general information about a video in a popup.
 * Click the thumbnail to open a lightbox where you can play the video and see more details about the video.